Program Blocks

 Random-number-generating functions are restricted to transformed data and generated quantities blocks, and within user-defined functions ending in _rng; such functions are suffixed with _rng.
 Log-probability modifying functions to blocks where the log probability accumulator is in scope (transformed parameters and model); such functions are suffixed with _lp.

-Density functions defined in the program may be used in sampling statements.
+Density functions defined in the program may be used in distribution statements.

 Automatic variable definitions